Frequently Asked Questions

 Can I get a refund?

-Since this dog breed is scarce and you are more likely to make a profit by putting it up for sale, this doesn't make much sense.
-But, if you really want us to buy back the dog, we will buy it back at 50% discount compounded at the first day of each year from the adoption date, but with some conditions...
+Since this dog variety is scarce and you are more likely to make a profit by putting it up for sale, this doesn't make much sense.
+But, if you really want us to buy back the dog, we might buy it back at 50% discount or more, and with some conditions...

 The dog must not been neutered or spayed.
-You pay and we witness a second Embark DNA test confirming the same dog.
-And, it must have two 30-day consecutive clean bills of health and fertility from a vet we recognize.
+You pay and we witness a second Embark DNA test confirming the dog is from our family.
+And, it must have a 30-day clean bill of health and fertility from a vet we recognize.

 Why are some Taiwan dogs different colors?